 Make a preliminary college list and check admissions requirements and deadlines.

 Talk to college representatives who are visiting CLHS.
-The bulletin board by the cafeteria entrance is dedicated to college information.
+The bulletin board by the school counseling office is dedicated to college information.
 Upcoming college representative visits will also be listed in the Daily Bulletin.
 Sign up no later than the day before in the Main Office with Ms. Johnson.

 Make campus visits.
 Remember to get permission slips ahead of time from Student Services.
 Further details are listed in this booklet.